You May Now Kiss the... Uh... Guy Who Receives: Plot

 Brian's gay cousin Jasper comes to Quahog with his Filipino boyfriend Ricardo, and he announces that they are going to get married.
 Everyone is delighted — except for Lois, who is against same-sex marriage.
 Later, Mayor Adam West reveals in the city center a solid gold statue of the Honey Smacks mascot Dig 'Em, and dedicates the statue to the servicemen who died in what he refers to as the "recent Gulf conflict".
 The cost of the statue puts the city in debt.
-In order to distract the townspeople, he proposes a bill outlawing same sex marriage.
+In order to distract the angered townspeople, he proposes a bill outlawing same-sex marriage.
 Meanwhile, Chris falls for Alyssa, a beautiful girl who belongs to the Young Republicans, and joins the group to impress her.

 An enraged Brian vows to make West change his mind, getting 10,000 people to sign a petition to oppose the bill.
 Lois refuses to sign and takes Stewie to visit her parents.
-Before Brian can present the petition to the mayor, Chris burns it because Alyssa has agreed he may touch her breasts if he destroys the document, much to Brian's anger.
-Brian manages to get 10,000 more signatures on a new petition to show it to Mayor West, but West still won't change his mind and throws them out of his office window.
+Before Brian can present the petition to the mayor, Chris burns it because Alyssa has offered to let him touch her breasts if he destroys the document, much to Brian's anger.
+Brian manages to get 10,000 more signatures on a new petition to show to Mayor West, but West refuses to change his mind and throws the petition out of his office window.
 Out of desperation, Brian takes a security guard's gun, and holds the mayor hostage.

-Lois hears about Brian on TV, and then discovers that her parents do not love each other, and even raised her to believe that a heterosexual couple who hate each other have every right to marry while a homosexual couple who love each other don't.
+Lois hears about Brian on TV, and then discovers that her parents do not love each other, and even raised her to believe that heterosexuals who hate each other have every right to marry while homosexuals who love each other don't.
 Horrified, Lois changes her mind on same-sex marriage, deciding that gay couples who love each other have the right to be together.
 She returns to Quahog to convince Brian to free the mayor, saying that if he pursues this any further, he will be hurting his own cause.
 Brian agrees, and ends the hostage situation.
 Since it has distracted the town from the Dig 'Em scandal, Mayor West agrees to drop the ban on gay marriage.
-Brian gives him a key for a Volkswagen Scirocco, and West drops the hostage charges.
-Jasper and Ricardo get married in the backyard of the Griffin house.
+Mayor West also agrees to drop the hostage charges against Brian in exchange for a key for a Volkswagen Scirocco (which Stewie discovered at his grandparents' house).
+Jasper and Ricardo get married in the backyard of the Griffin house, with West himself conducting the ceremony.